7zzi/Lai/README.md

 # Lai

-rewritten, improved version of [Cloud](https://github.com/7zzi/Cloud)
+rewritten, improved version of [Cloud](https://github.com/9ful/Cloud)

-## sample code as of current, but will be worked on soon
+## in the works! watch for changes!